Masks remain a simple but powerful tool to help prevent the spread of

-Practice wearing the face covering at home to help your child get used to it.
+Practice wearing the face mask at home to help your child get used to it.

 For children under 3, it's best to answer their questions simply in language they understand.
-If they ask about why people are wearing cloth face coverings, explain that sometimes people wear them when they are sick, and when they are all better, they stop wearing them.
+If they ask about why people are wearing face masks, explain that sometimes people need to wear them to stay healthy.

-What about children with special health care needs?
+What about kids with special health care needs?